 Under the Urban Waste Water Treatment (UWWT) Directive all coastal discharges above a certain volume must have secondary treatment installed by the end of 2000.
 Secondary treatment of sewage will significantly reduce organic loading and to a lesser extent reduce concentrations of dissolved nutrients.
-The effects of these reductions on coastal features and birds they support in Pagham Harbour are difficult to predict.
+The effects of these reductions on coastal features and the birds they support are difficult to predict.
 On the one hand, it might be expected that there would be a redistribution of feeding birds or a reduction in the overall capacity of a coastal area to support bird populations.
-On the other hand, where bird populations are currently adversely affected by eutrophication, cleaner discharges may cause a redistribution of feeding birds or they may have a much greater effect causing a reduction in the overall capacity of a coastal area to support bird populations.
-Alternatively, where bird populations are adversely affected by eutrophication, cleaner discharges may contribute to improving site condition.
+On the other hand, where bird populations are currently adversely affected by eutrophication, cleaner discharges may contribute to improving site condition.